-FACT CHECK: Is Trump Building A $250,000 Embassy in Jerusalem?
+FACT CHECK: Is Trump Building A $250,000 Embassy In Jerusalem?

 Real estate nowadays is expensive.